 The outer defense zone was a ditch, at the Upper Gate just over 5 meters wide, probably extended only from the west and north-west, that is on a directions not protected by water barriers.
 In the south-eastern corner, the town walls were in contact with the castle, creating a collective defense system.
 From the south, access to the town was protected by the river Gyffin, flowing into the Conway near the castle, which protected the town from the east.

 Today, the defensive walls in Conwy are one of the best-preserved, not rebuilt in later periods, medieval town fortifications, visible at the length of almost the entire perimeter, including gates and 21 towers.
 In 1986, they were added to the UNESCO World Heritage List and were classified as a Class I monument.
-Large fragments are open to visitors with the possibility of walking along the defensive sidewalk.
+Large fragments are open to visitors with the possibility of walking along the defensive wall-walk.
 The route runs from tower No. 5 in the north-east corner to the corner tower No. 13, then you can go to Tower No. 17, where a railway passage was pierced in the wall in the 19th century.
 The next stretch leads from the Mill Gate to tower No. 21.
 The largest transformations affected the eastern part of the perimeter near the castle, where in the nineteenth century a fragment of the wall was first demolished, and later rebuilt with a modern tower.
 A modern passage preceded by contemporary turrets was also placed in tower No. 10.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.